 Getting around Ankara

 Ankara is quite a big city with a very good public transportation system, with buses, metros, railway, and ‘dolums’ (minibusses).
-There’s a special airport to city center bus, operated by company Havas.
-Cost per ride costs 11₺.
+There’s a special airport to the city center bus, operated by company Havas.
+Cost per ride costs 11 Lira.
 Every airport in Turkey has those buses.

 As some attractions are far from each other, and you are not keen on walking, buy Ankara Card instead of single-use tickets.
 The card is valid for buses and metro, and you get a discounted price for the second ride within 75 minutes.

 You can purchase Ankara Card in metro stations.
-The price of the card is 6₺, and one ride costs 2.50₺.
+The price of the card is 6 Lira, and one ride costs 2.50 Lira .
 You can deposit as much money on the card as you want.
 It should be noted that unlike similar cards you can find in Europe, this particular one is not limited to hours or days of your stay.

 Antikabir, translated as a memorial tomb, is the mausoleum of Mustafa Kemal Ataturk, the founder of the Republic of Turkey and its first President.
-Besides, Ataturk, the second president of the country, Ismet Inonu is also buried here.
+Visiting the venue is one of the first things to do in Ankara.

 The mausoleum is huge, nothing I have ever visited elsewhere.
 It includes four parts: the Ceremonial Plaza, the Road of Lions, the Hall of Honor, and Peace Park.

 The Road of Lions is a pedestrian-only walkway lined with twelve pairs of lions on both sides.
 They represent 24 Oghuz Turkik Tribes.
 The lions are seated to symbolized both peace and power.

 Ceremonial Plaza is the central area that can accommodate around 15,000 people.
 The floor is quite beautiful, designed in 373 kilim (Turkish carpet) and rug patterns.